markets/awesome-ruby/README.md

 ## CMS
 * [Alchemy CMS](https://alchemy-cms.com) - A powerful, userfriendly and flexible Open Source Rails CMS.
+* [Avo CMS for Rails](https://avohq.io/ruby-on-rails-content-management-system) - Avo is a very custom Content Management System for Ruby on Rails that saves engineers and teams months of development time.
+It's designed to use your app's database structure, uses configuration instead of traditional methods, and when configuration isn't enough, it falls back to writing regular Rails code that you're used to.
 * [Camaleon CMS](http://camaleon.tuzitio.com/) - A dynamic and advanced content management system based on Ruby on Rails 4.
 * [ComfortableMexicanSofa](https://github.com/comfy/comfortable-mexican-sofa) - Powerful Rails 5.2+ CMS Engine.
 * [Fae](https://github.com/wearefine/fae) - Flexible, open source, Rails CMS engine.